-This application follows OpenScene~\cite{peng2022openscene}, a learning approach that predicts dense features for 3D scene points.
-Where the features are co-embedded with text and image pixels in CLIP feature space.
-Inspired by this, we designed the mapping for surface feature fields (~\cref{sec:latent_fields}).
-The difference comparing to surface property fields is shown in ~\cref{fig:latent_diff}. $\phi$ is taken from pretrained OpenSeg~\cite{ghiasi2022scaling}.
-The voxel latent $\V F_m$ is encoded from points and points $\V X_m$ features $\V y_m$.
-During inferencing, given open vocabulary text input $\V u$ and position input $\V x_*$, we obtain the CLIP space features.
-By computing similarity, the point property is determined.
-Pipeline of this application is shown in ~\cref{fig:recons_and_scene_understanding}.
+This application follows OpenScene and CLIP-Field~\cite{peng2022openscene,shafiullah2022clip}, which learn to predict dense features for 3D scene points, where the features are co-embedded with text and image pixels in CLIP feature space.
+Inspired by this, we design the mapping for surface feature fields (\cref{sec:latent_fields}).
+The distinction between surface property fields is illustrated in~\cref{fig:latent_diff}.
+We use the pre-trained OpenSeg model~\cite{ghiasi2022scaling} to obtain the function $f_{im}$ that produce CLIP feature for each image point.
+Then we encodes the voxel latent $\V F_m$ from the CLIP features $\V Q_m$ and their corresponding positions $\V X_m$ .
+During inference, given an open-vocabulary text input $\pmb u$ and a position input $\V x_*$, we obtain the CLIP space features and determine the semantic property of the point based on similarity computation.
+The pipeline of this application is illustrated in ~\cref{fig:recons_and_scene_understanding}.

-In this application, image encoding function $f_{im}$ and text encoding function $f_{text}$ are taken from pre-trained model.
-While $f_{enc}$ and $f_{dec}$ in our Uni-Fusion are actually deterministic functions.
-With those functions, our model construct a continues field for the CLIP feature on surface.
+In this application, the image encoding function $f_{im}$ and the text encoding function $f_{text}$ are obtained from pre-trained model, while $f_{enc}$ and $f_{dec}$ in our Uni-Fusion framework are deterministic functions.
+With these functions, our model constructs a continuous field for the CLIP feature on surface.

-An highly-interesting and similar work to Uni-Fusion scene understanding application is VLMaps~\cite{huang2023visual}.
-This work produces a 2D map while our model produces a surface CLIP feature field in 3D space.
+A very interesting and relevant work for Uni-Fusion's scene understanding application is VLMaps~\cite{huang2023visual}.
+While VLMaps produces a 2D map, our model produces a surface CLIP feature field in 3D space.